WSU-CEG-6110-4410/ADAD-Craft/README.md

 - Use the command: `doxygen dconfig`

 That command will recompile the doxygen website based on the new settings in your dconfig file.
 You can also use `doxygen -g config_file_name` to create a fresh config file to work out of for your project.

+### Testing

+Testing has been completed with the [Unity](https://github.com/ThrowTheSwitch/Unity) testing library for C. The Unity library features a variety of tests for C programming, most of which are described on their GitHub repository linked above.
+A few of the tests that you can find within our program are:

+- `TEST_ASSERT_TRUE(condition)` (fails if the code within the condition evaluates to false)
+- `TEST_ASSERT_FALSE(condition)` (fails if the code within the condition evaluates to true)
+- `TEST_ASSERT(condition)` (a simpler way of calling TEST_ASSET_TRUE)

+If you have any other concerns about Unity's testing framework, then here is a link to their [getting started guide](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityGettingStartedGuide.md).